hasankoman/music-player/README.md

 # Music Player

 A simple and stylish music player built with HTML, CSS, and JavaScript.
 This project allows users to play, pause, skip tracks, and adjust the volume.
-It features a visually appealing interface and utilizes custom range sliders for a polished user experience.
+It features a visually appealing interface and utilizes custom range sliders for a polished user experiences.

 ## Project Structure